 The French ruler Napoleon Bonaparte (1769-1821) was in Ajaccio on the Mediterranean island Corsica born.
-He crowned himself in 1804 in perceived succession of Charlemagne (742-814) himself emperor.
-Apart from his public activities, one also knows a great deal about his private life, because there exists a multi-volume biography which describes every day of his life in at least a few lines from the age of twenty.
+He crowned himself in 1804 as a successor to Charlemagne (742-814) himself to the emperor.
+Apart from his public work, one also knows a lot about his private life, because there is a multi-volume biography that describes every day of his life in at least a few lines from the age of 20.

-From his personal inclinations is well known by numerous anecdotes that he loved tobacco, women and wine or champagne.
-At least three wines are claimed to be his favorite wines were.
-The most common is the red wine (from Pinot Noir) from the famous Burgundian Appellation Gevrey-Chambertin on the Côte de Nuits, but he often diluted with water.
-The second is the precursor of the white one Pouilly-Fumé from the upper Loire.
+From his personal inclinations it is well known through numerous anecdotes that he loved tobacco, women and wine or champagne.
+At least three wines are said to be his favorite wines were.
+The most common is the red wine (from Pinot Noir) from the famous Burgundian appellation Gevrey-Chambertin called on the Côte de Nuits, which he often diluted with water.
+The second is the forerunner of the white Pouilly-Fumé from the upper Loire.
 And the third is the forerunner of the red Rossese di Dolceacqua from the Italian region of Liguria on the French border.
-Most of the best wines were also mixed with water.
+He also had most of the best wines mixed with water.